 Expected outcomes of Aim 2: The case study demonstrates how VirtualPlant enables Systems Biology research in crop species, and can be augmented by what is already known in model plant species.
 The availability of such a tool will empower not only academic researchers, but also the agricultural companies in identifying master regulator genes of plant response to stress or infection, and also genes that can be used as biomarkers to test a given crop’s status.
 VirtualPlant will be kept updated by including more and more species as their genomes and annotations reach maturation and as more global expression assays are developed for each of the newer species.
 Examples of crop genomes that will be included during this sustaining grant are: Glycine max, Medicago, Sorghum, Poplar, Brassica, Tomato.
-We have reached a fair degree of automation in this process by relying on standards of genome and annotation data that are evolving at data-generating centers such as JGI, PlantGDB and Phytozome.
+We have reached a fair degree of automation in this process by relying on standards of genome and annotation data that are evolving at data-generating centers such as JGI, PlantGDB.

-Section 3: VirtualPlant: Dissemination and User support/interaction: The VirtualPlant platform has been disseminated to the Arabidopsis community on numerous occasions including its first reveal at the ICAR (International Conference on Arabidopsis Research) meeting in 2006 Please see below a list of presentation about VirtualPlant made by PI and Co-PIs.
+Section 3: VirtualPlant: Dissemination and User support/interaction: The VirtualPlant platform has been disseminated to the Arabidopsis community on numerous occasions starting with its debut at the ICAR (International Conference on Arabidopsis Research) meeting in 2006 Please see below a list of presentations about VirtualPlant made by PI and Co-PIs.
 With the introduction of Maize and Soybean into VirtualPlant, we intend to inform and involve these new plant communities over the course of this renewal as follows:

 Workshops: An interactive workshop to introduce VirtualPlant and publicize its features will be held at the upcoming Maize genetics conferences (2013-2015) and at the Molecular & Cellular Biology of the Soybean Conference 2014.
 These brief (30 minutes- 1 hour) workshops, will be led by the Co-PI Manpreet Katari and aim to provide Corn and Soybean geneticists with a hands-on experience of uploading data and analyzing test data (or their own experimental data) in the VirtualPlant environment.
 In addition to helping advertise the VirtualPlant platform, these sessions will give us crucial feedback on the usefulness of VirtualPlant features and allow us to make support decisions.

 Seminars/Webinars: VirtualPlant and its tools are regularly presented at major plant biology conferences such as ICAR.
-In addition, open webinars followed, by discussion sessions, will be held annually to better communicate with and support the users.
+In addition, open webinars followed by discussion sessions, will be held annually to better communicate with and support the users.

 Support and feedback: Continued support is provided to the users through the help section of the VirtualPlant website and a VP users mailing list (virtualplant-discuss@googlegroups.com).
 The VirtualPlant site will soon feature a video tutorial to give new users an overview of the platform’s features and user interface.
 The help section of VirtualPlant also contains a feature request page through which our users can submit requests to add new features or modify existing ones.
-In the past, we have added many tools, such as the network view of BioMaps and GeneSect, as a response to user needs.
+In the past, we have added many tools, such as the network view of BioMaps and GeneSect, in response to user needs.
 In its current form VirtualPlant is a powerful and robust platform, but we anticipate that small changes to existing tools or modifications to make them work for the newer species will be needed and we intend to address such issues in a timely manner.